What Is a Last Will and Testament?

 Holographic Will Restrictions

 About half of U.S. states recognize holographic (handwritten) wills.
-A holographic will must be written entirely in the testator's handwriting and signed by the testator — no witnesses are required.
+A holographic will must be written entirely in the testator's handwriting and signed by the testator, with no witnesses are required.
 However, holographic wills are frequently challenged in probate because they often lack the clarity and specificity of a formally drafted will, they may not include essential provisions (residuary clause, executor appointment, guardian designation), and proving the handwriting can be difficult if contested.
 Even in states that recognize holographic wills, a formally witnessed and notarized will is strongly preferred.

 State-Specific Variations